Ablekuma North

 Ablekuma North is one of the constituencies represented in the Parliament of Ghana.
 It elects one Member of Parliament (MP) by the first past the post system of election.
 Ablekuma North is located in the Accra Metropolis in the Greater Accra Region of Ghana.
+According to the Multidimensional Poverty Index(MPI) rankings released by the Ghana Statistical Service, Ablekuma North emerged as the top-performing district.

 Boundaries

 The constituency also doubles as the Ablekuma North Municipal Assembly of the Greater Accra Region of Ghana.
 It shares boundaries with the Ablekuma Central, Ablekuma West, Okaikwei North, Okaikwei Central, Okaikwei South, Anyaa Sowutuom, and Weija Gbawe Constituencies.